anandshinde85/assignment/README.md

 # assignment
 Assignment for Wipro.

 This POC is developed using "MVP" architecture.
-Application consumes REST service to displaying list of photos, title and description in application.
+Application consumes REST service to display list of photos, title and description in application.

 Third party Library Credits:
 - retrofit:2.4.0                      : To handle network operations